htempleman/t-model-fingerprint-calculator/README.md

 Full methodology, experimental results, and theoretical foundation are published in:

-Templeman, H. — *T-Model v.
-10.1: A Quantitative-Qualitative Framework for Latent Fingerprint Identification*
+Templeman, H. —  *The T-Model: A Quantitative-Qualitative Framework for Latent Fingerprint Identification*

 ## License and Use